SU-trash/tv-continuity/README.md

 # tv-continuity
 Quantitatively measuring continuity in TV shows (seriality and foreshadowing atm).
 Spoilers abound, obviously.

-Currently focused on western animation shows due to personal interest but open to PRs for any type of show.
+Generated graphs available at https://su-trash.github.io/tv-continuity/

-Still figuring out how far I'm going to run with this.
+Mostly focused on western animation shows due to personal interest but open to PRs for any type of show.

 Also note that while I've done my best to apply a consistent system to all shows, the data is still quite subjective.